 The package manager is a WIP.
 I am converting it to a system that starts the installation process in the background and then monitors it via AJAX to get the status and progress.
 It will be another couple of days before it is ready for testing.

-#5 Updated by Steve Beaver almost 4 years ago
+#5 Updated by Steve Beaver over 4 years ago

 - File pkg_install.gif added